Jay22K/Sclub-app/README.md

 # Sclub-app
 Sclub comic and manga app

-build with flutter & web scraper for anime its scrap gogoanime website for manga its scrap mangasee123 website
+build with flutter & web scraper <br>
+#for anime its scrap gogoanime website
+#for manga its scrap mangasee123 website

 ## Screenshots